Erwin Dudley: Professional career

 He missed the 2003–2004 season due to a knee injury.
 He would have played for Basket Rimini Crabs in Italy.

 In 2004, Dudley started his professional career with Maccabi Rishon LeZion in Israel starting in 22 games, averaging 19.7 points and 11.6 rebounds.

 In 2005, he joined Türk Telekom in Ankara, Turkey, where he averaged 17.1 points and 8.4 rebounds in 34 games.
 In 2006, Dudley re-signed with Türk Telekom, where he averaged 16.1 points, 8.8 rebounds and 1.4 assists in the Turkish Basketball League and 21.4 points, 6.8 rebounds, 1.2 assists in Fiba EuroCup.
 After playing five seasons with Türk Telekom, Dudley's contract came to an end.
 In the summer of 2010, he signed a contract with Efes Pilsen.

 In the summer of 2011, he signed a contract with Beşiktaş.
 He helped them to win the Turkish Basketball League, Turkish Cup and EuroChallenge.
 In July 2012, he signed a contract with Galatasaray Liv Hospital.
 In July 2014, he signed a contract with Turkish team Darüşşafaka.

 On November 16, 2017, he signed with Sakarya BB for the rest of the 2017–18 BSL season.

 Personal

 Dudley is the son of Patricia Dudley and Otis Hunter II.
 He has a daughter, LaDaisha.
-In August 2011, he welcomed twins.
+In August 2011 he welcomed twins, Talia and Ej.
 Due to playing with Türk Telekom for three consecutive seasons, Dudley was eligible to apply for Turkish citizenship.
 On December 17, 2008, his Turkish citizenship became official.
 The 2009–10 basketball season was his first playing as a Turkish citizen.
 Dudley currently maintains dual American and Turkish citizenship.